dorian-edwards/blog/content/04_devBlog-DB.md

 ![Database access screen](/assets/images/04.png)

 On the next screen select _Connect your application_.
 It will prompt you for your driver (Node.js) and version (3.7 or later at the time of this post).
-It will the give you a string that looks like `mongodb+srv://<username>:<password>@cluster0.ajy1j.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`, except you'll use the database username and password you set up earlier.
+It will the give you a string that starts with like `mongodb+srv://<username>:<password>@cluster0.ajy1j...`, except you'll use the database username and password you set up earlier.
 This string can be accessed later by selecting _Connect_ from the _Deployment_ screen.

 ![Application connection string  ](/assets/images/05.png)